-- .6 Submit test procedures for Consultant's review, at least 10 days prior to testing - .7 The Contractor shall retain the equipment manufacturer or an independent party to complete the power study before the FAT, so that recommended settings for the relays can be implemented and tested prior to the equipment being shipped to the site. - 8.
-At the time of factory testing the control logic programming, if used in the paralleling solution, shall be completed, debugged, and ready for demonstration.
-Failure to comply with this requirement may result in repeated testing, at Contractor's expense. - .9 Have the equipment set up in conditions similar to those of the final installation, including control wiring between power and control sections.
-All sources of power and external devices and instruments shall be available to simulate the real-life operation scenarios and monitor equipment response. - .10 Demonstrate automatic and manual operation of the equipment.
-Simulate generator start, synchronization, assumption of load, modification of bus configuration (i.e. automatic closing and opening of ties), generator shutdown, and system alarms. - .11 Demonstrate operation of switches, breakers, pilot devices, alarms, and communications interface. - .12 Document the outcome of the inspection and testing in a final FAT Report - to be submitted to, and approved by, the Owner and the Consultant.
+- .1 The manufacturer shall conduct inspection and test the paralleling, transfer and distribution switchgear at the plant prior to shipping. - .2 The inspection of the switchgear and testing shall confirm its performance in standalone mode (i.e. without the generators).
+The switchgear manufacturers shall conduct its production tests and validate the full operation of the equipment by adequate simulations. - .3 Notify Owner and Consultant in writing minimum 15 days before the date of the factory testing, in case Owner and/or Consultant wish to witness the test.. - .4 Submit manufacturer's type test certificate indicating cubicles of the paralleling, transfer and distribution switchgear, together with their components were tested as an integrated assembly. - .5 Submit test procedures, at least 10 days prior to testing - .6 The Contractor shall retain the equipment manufacturer or an independent party to complete the power study before the FAT, so that recommended settings for the relays can be implemented and tested prior to the equipment being shipped to the site. - .7 At the time of factory testing the control logic programming shall be completed, debugged, and ready for demonstration.
+Failure to comply with this requirement may result in repeated testing, at Contractor's expense.

+- .8 Have the equipment set up in conditions similar to those of the final installation, including control wiring between power and control sections.
+All sources of power and measuring / monitoring / recording devices and instruments shall be available to simulate the real-life operation scenarios and monitor equipment response. - .9 Demonstrate automatic and manual operation of the equipment, by simulating the following: - .1 utility power failure - .2 generator start - .3 modification of bus configuration (i.e. automatic closing and opening of ties) - .4 synchronization and paralleling - .5 forward transfer to the generator source - .6 assumption of load - .7 load sharing - .8 utility power restoration - .9 reverse transfer from generator to utility power. - .10 generator shutdown, and system alarms - .10 Demonstrate operation of switches, breakers, pilot devices, alarms, and communications interface. - .11 Perform additional tests or demonstrations as requested by members of the witnessing party. - .12 Document the outcome of the inspection and testing in a final FAT Report to be submitted to, and approved by, the Owner and the Consultant.